 I love how The Performer Studio treats everyone like family and makes everyone feel so welcomed.
 Kait is an incredibly talented, dedicated, and hard-working individual.
 She strives to help each student reach his/her potential and truly cares about each and every one of them.
 I have learned so much from Kait throughout the years both in performance aspects as well as in vocal.
 She is not only a one-of-a kind teacher, but also a dear friend to me.

-When I start with a new singing students, I get to know you and your voice and how you feel about your voice.
-Discuss specific goals and areas of desired improvement and then we get right to work.
+When I start with someone new, I get to know you and your voice and how you feel about your voice.
+We then discuss specific goals and areas of desired improvement and then we get right to work.
 I always start by laying a strong foundation of breath support by doing a regular regimen of core strengthening, and reviewing a basic anatommical review of how the voice works and how to keep it strong and healthy.
-I work on range building, tone, color, belting, head vs. chest voice, mix voice and recommend that we always have song material to work on together so we're constantly applying what we're learning with vocal exercises to the songs that you most want to sing.
+I find it really helps students to understand what is going on inside their bodies to create the sounds they love.
+I work on range building, tone, color, belting, dynamics. head vs. chest voice, mix voice and recommend that we always have song material to work on together so we're constantly applying what we're learning with vocal exercises to the songs that you most want to sing.

 -BFA from the Actor Training Program at the University of Utah under the direction of Kenneth Washington